 3. Use the right wood or carpet on the floor

-If your condo unit is located in an upper floor, make sure that the noise from your unit will not bleed through the unit below you.
+If your condo unit is located on an upper floor, make sure that the noise from your unit will not bleed through the unit below you.
 Noise is among the leading causes of conflict in condos.
-While noise can be a legal issue, most condo administrators will take necessary actions to resolve noise problems.
+While noise can be a legal issue, most condo administrators will take the necessary actions to resolve noise problems.
 Avoid the situation where your neighbors come knocking to inform you that they could hear your loud music.
 There are a couple of wood and carpet underlay options designed to reduce the sound of footsteps, TVs, stereo system and musical instruments.
 For condo design planning, consider hardwood, wood laminate or tile as your floor material.
 These materials are effective sound barriers.
 Laying a thick carpet can also effectively reduce the noise impact coming from your unit.

 4. Consider fiberglass insulation for the ceiling

 Your condo living room might be a great place to listen to music, but the sound could be going through the roof.
 Noise can easily travel up and annoy your neighbor.
 How much noise escapes your ceiling depends on the details of your unit’s structure.
 A noise reduction plan may be needed to soundproof your ceiling.
 What you essentially want to achieve is create a gap and insert a barrier to prevent noise from vibrating through the ceiling.
 Getting the quietest results is possible with a fiberglass insulation.
 Since it’s a soft material, a fiberglass insulation may be easier to work with.
 You can also consider heavier materials such as drywall, medium density fiberboard or vinyl sheeting.